 17.1 While there is an expectation that every architect on the Register will carry out CPD in support of their ongoing competence, there are entirely legitimate circumstances in which it will not be possible for some to carry out activities.
-Examples of this might include long-term illness, or parental leave.
-ARB will publish more detailed guidance on deferment alongside the CPD framework.
+Possible reasons for applying for a deferment are parental leave (maternity, paternity and adoption) or long-term sickness.